-Millstream Falls National Park has to be one of the most underrated places to visit near Cairns and Tropical North Queensland.
-This is especially true if you’re a waterfall fan.
+Millstream Falls National Park has to be one of the most underrated places to visit in the broader Atherton Tablelands region near Cairns in Tropical North Queensland.
+This is especially true if you’re a waterfall fan!

-In this quick guide, I’ll outline how to get to both waterfalls, what to expect and I’ll also include a few photos that I hope will inspire you to hit the road!
+After visiting these falls on my quest to photograph and document over 30 waterfalls near Cairns, I’ve created this guide, covering how to get to both waterfalls, what to expect and I’ll also include a few photos that I hope will inspire you to hit the road!

 About Millstream Falls National Park